Toothed whale: Senses

-Sonar
+Echolocation

 Toothed whales are capable of making a broad range of sounds using nasal airsacs located just below the blowhole.
-Roughly three categories of sounds can be identified: frequency-modulated whistles, burst-pulsed sounds, and clicks.
-Dolphins communicate with whistle-like sounds produced by vibrating connective tissue, similar to the way human vocal cords function, and through burst-pulsed sounds, though the nature and extent of that ability is not known.
-The clicks are directional and are used for echolocation, often occurring in a short series called a click train.
+Clicks are directional and are used for echolocation, often occurring in a short series called a click train.
 The click rate increases when approaching an object of interest.
 Toothed whale biosonar clicks are amongst the loudest sounds made by marine animals.

 The cetacean ear has specific adaptations to the marine environment.
 In humans, the middle ear works as an impedance equalizer between the outside air's low impedance and the cochlear fluid's high impedance.
 In whales, and other marine mammals, no great difference exists between the outer and inner environments.
 Instead of sound passing through the outer ear to the middle ear, whales receive sound through the throat, from which it passes through a low-impedance, fat-filled cavity to the inner ear.
 The ear is acoustically isolated from the skull by air-filled sinus pockets, which allow for greater directional hearing underwater.
-Odontocetes send out high-frequency clicks from an organ known as a melon.
-This melon consists of fat, and the skull of any such creature containing a melon will have a large depression.
-The melon size varies between species, the bigger it is, the more dependent they are on it.
-A beaked whale, for example, has a small bulge sitting on top of its skull, whereas a sperm whale's head is filled mainly with the melon.
-Odontocetes are well adapted to hear sounds at ultrasonic frequencies, as opposed to mysticetes who generally hear sounds within the range of infrasonic frequencies.